VictorSegura99/Pinball-Droid/README.md

 _____________________________
 Differences with the original:
-- We don't have a menu or a Pause
+- We can't Open Menu
 - Physics don't work exactly the same way
 - Some sfx that we could not extract from the original Game